Sergei Shoigu: Hobbies

 Shoigu enjoys studying the history of Russia, especially Peter the Great's time and the era between 1812 and 1825 (which includes the French invasion of Russia and the Decembrist revolt).

-Shoigu is fond of sports and is a fan of the CSKA Moscow hockey team.
-He enjoys football and is a fan of Spartak Moscow.
-In March 2016, together with Sergey Lavrov, Shoigu presented the Russia People's Soccer League, with aims to unite fans of the sport from all over Russia.

 Shoigu collects Indian, Chinese, and Japanese swords and daggers.
 He enjoys bard songs and plays the guitar.
 He does water color paintings and graphics.
 He enjoys carpentry, and has shown some of his work to Putin.

 Religion

 Shoigu stated in 2008 that he was baptized in the Russian Orthodox Church at the age of five, rebutting rumors that he was a practitioner of shamanism or Buddhism like many Tuvans.